 The Foundation has a defined contribution 403(b) thrift plan covering substantially all of its employees.
 Under this plan, the Foundation annually contributes 10% of each eligible employee's annual salary.
-The total cost of the plan charged to operations amounted to \$337,166 in 2015 and \$319,708 in 2014.
-Contributions are used to purchase group annuity contracts with life insurance companies in order to fund future benefit payments.
+The total cost of the plan charged to operations amounted to \$338,724 in 2016 and \$337,166 in 2015.
+Contributions are used to purchase group annuity contracts with a life insurance company in order to fund future benefit payments.
 Such employer contributions are 100% vested.